HOW I GOT STARTED

 So, here we are.

-In my experience, there are two types of workshops.
-There’s the “free-writing” workshop that can often lead to wonderful prose, but frequently leaves you with a manuscript in search of a narrative.
-Or, there’s the standard Hollywood screenwriting workshop where story structure is taught by a “script consultant” or “story analyst” as some kind of formula, but fails to offer a process to unlock its magic.
+In my experience, there are two types of writing workshops.
+There’s the “free-writing” workshop that often leads to telling insights, but rarely leaves you with a compelling narrative.
+Instead, you're left with a mountain of crisp prose, but with little to no shape to it.
+Or, there’s the standard Hollywood screenwriting workshop where story structure is taught by a “story analyst” as some kind of formula, but fails to offer a process to unlock its magic.
+No true writer wants to feel like they are writing a story that has been told countless times before.

 YOUR STORY IS VALID

-What you desire to express is valid.
-The 90-Day workshops are not about figuring out your story, but rather connecting to that ineffable impulse that dwells within - and marrying it to a framework that makes your personal experience universal.
-We call it the lab because this is a place where you cannot fail.
-Everything you write either belongs or is leading you to what belongs in your story.
-This is a place of joy, curiosity, wonder, and magic - and always staying open to possibility.
-The 90-day experience is not math class, in fact, our goal as storytellers is to make the whole greater than the sum of its parts.
+The 90-Day workshops are not about figuring out your story, but connecting an ineffable impulse to a framework that makes your personal experience universal.
+We call it the lab because this is a space of experimentation - a space where you cannot fail.
+Everything you write either belongs or is leading you to what ultimately belongs in your story.
+The lab celebrates your joy, curiosity and uniqueness — this a space where we welcome diversity, where all stories are supported and encouraged, where joy and grief are honored in equal measure, and where we are always staying open to the possibility for magic.
+Our goal as storytellers is to make the whole greater than the sum of its parts.
+As writers, we've all had the ecstatic experience of stepping back from our work and wondering, "Where did that come from?!"
+At the lab we understand that we are not the author, but a co-creator, a channel for the story that passes through us as we learn a process of marrying this "wild mind" to the rigor of structure.

-I’m the bestselling author of the novels, Diamond Dogs and Days Are Gone, and three books on writing, The 90-Day Novel, The 90-Day Screenplay, and The 90-Day Rewrite.
-I’m also the writer/director of the independent feature film, Interior Night, which won four best feature awards at U.S. film festivals as well as the Boston Film Festival's Filmmaker Visionary Award.
+I’m the bestselling author of the novels, Diamond Dogs and Days Are Gone, and the recipient of the American Library Association's Alex Award, Barnes and Noble's Discover Great New Writers and France's Prix Printemps for best foreign novel.
+My book, The 90-Day Novel was Amazon's #1 book on writing for five months.
+Along with The 90-Day Novel, the lab has published five books on writing: The 90-Day Screenplay, The 90-Day Rewrite, The 90-Day Play and My First Novel.
+My new book, The 90-Day Memoir will be released in 2022.
+I’m also the writer/director of the independent feature film, Interior Night, which won four best feature awards at U.S. film festivals as well as The Boston Film Festival's Filmmaker Visionary Award.
+Oh, I also had a small part on Seinfeld.
+It's the Chinese gum episode.
+I'm the movie theater vendor who sells Kramer the vile hotdog.

 I love working with writers and artists, and my deep abiding passion is story.
 I look forward to hearing yours.